lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 ## Attracts contributive efforts, not empty votes

 <!---
 The interest attracted will be from people actively involved in the system and willing to put effort into carrying the project further, not empty votes from people with little interest or involvement.

-Since the
-project is supported or rejected based on contributed effort, not empty votes, input from people with more commitment to the idea will have greater weight.
+Since the project is supported or rejected based on contributed effort, not empty votes, input from people with more commitment to the idea will have greater weight.
 --->

 ---

+## Aggregated effort of agents lead to emergence of complex structures

 <!---